 Billeting: We have had a few of our members offer space in their homes for the duration of the retreat.
 Each home is different, but most people are offering a room for between $0 and $15 a night.
 If you would like to stay with someone or have room to offer another attendee, let us know in your registration form or send us an email at mail@albertabasketryguild.com

-Celebrate the spirit of sharing and creativity at the Give and Receive Station!
-Bring a basket or weaving to give, and in return, choose one to take home.
-It's a wonderful way to connect with others and appreciate the work of fellow weavers.
+Celebrate the spirit of sharing and creativity at the Give and Receive Station.
+Bring a basket, weaving, or handmade item to give, and in return, choose one to take home.

 Join us for our Silent Auction, featuring a variety of unique and handcrafted items, materials, and tools.
 Proceeds will support the Alberta Basketry Guild and future events.

-The auction will take place at three times during the weekend: after supper on Friday, after lunch on Saturday, and after supper on Saturday.
-Don't miss your chance to place a bid on something special!
+The auction will take place twice on Saturday, once in the morning and once in the afternoon.
+Do not miss your chance to place a bid on something special.

 Click map to enlarge